-NGESO shall agree with the onshore TO to the interconnection of any Power Islands which are not expressly allowed for in a Local Joint Restoration Plan.
-Local Joint Restoration Plan operation shall terminate at this point and NGESO shall take back control of that part of the TO’s Transmission System formed from the interconnected Power Islands.
-Onshore TOs shall not operate a Power Island that contains part of more than one TO’s Transmission System unless through a prescribed Local Joint Restoration Plan Annex.
+NGESO shall agree with the TO to the interconnection of any Power Islands which are not expressly allowed for in a Local Joint Restoration Plan or Distribution Restoration Zone Plan.
+Local Joint Restoration Plan operation and Distribution Restoration Zone Plan operation shall terminate at this point and NGESO shall take back control of that part of the TO’s Transmission System formed from the interconnected Power Islands irrespective of whether they were formed by a Local Joint Restoration Plan or Distribution Restoration Zone Plan.
+TOs shall not operate a Power Island that contains part of more than one TO’s Transmission System unless through a prescribed Local Joint Restoration Plan Annex.

-NGESO shall coordinate the interconnection of sub-systems including offshore transmission networks, created from the interconnection of Power Islands (or multiple Power Islands as allowed for in the Local Joint Restoration Plan), to form an integrated System.
-The completion of the integration of sub-systems shall eventually re-establish the TO’s Transmission System or the re-connection of the relevant part of the TO’s Transmission System, completing Black Start.
+NGESO shall coordinate the interconnection of sub-systems created from the interconnection of Power Islands irrespective of whether they were formed from a Local Joint Restoration Plan or Distribution Restoration Zone Plan to form an integrated System.
+The completion of the integration of sub-systems shall eventually re-establish the TO’s Transmission System or the re-connection of the relevant part of the TO’s Transmission System, completing System Restoration.

-At any point during the connection of Power Islands or management of sub-systems, NGESO may request the onshore TO to resume Local Joint Restoration Plan operation of part of that onshore TO’s Transmission System, providing its operation would still remain within the bounds of an applicable Local Joint Restoration Plan and would not include more than one TO’s Transmission System unless through a prescribed Local Joint Restoration Plan Annex.
+At any point during the connection of Power Islands or management of sub-systems, NGESO may request the TO to resume Local Joint Restoration Plan operation of part of that onshore TO’s Transmission System, providing its operation would still remain within the bounds of an applicable Local Joint Restoration Plan and would not include more than one TO’s Transmission System unless through a prescribed Local Joint Restoration Plan Annex.
+Equally at any point during the connection of Power Islands or management of sub-systems, NGESO may request a Network Operator to resume Distribution Restoration Zone Plan operation of part of restoration of the onshore TO’s Transmission System, providing its operation would still remain within the bounds of an applicable Distribution Restoration Zone Plan and would not include more than one Distribution System unless specifically prescribed by a Distribution Restoration Zone Plan.

-Completion of Black Start
+Completion of System Restoration

-When the Black Start is complete NGESO shall formally notify the TOs and Users that the Black Start is complete and normal operation has been resumed.
+When the System Restoration is complete, NGESO shall formally notify the TOs and Users that System Restoration is complete and normal operation has been resumed.

 Voice Communication Failure

-n the event of a total communication failure between the onshore TO and NGESO during Black Start conditions the onshore TO where possible, may choose to invoke the LJRP(s) for its Transmission System and operate within those provisions
+In the event of a total communication failure between the TO and NGESO during System Restoration conditions, the TO where possible, may choose to invoke the LJRP(s) for its Transmission System and operate within those provisions

-Where voice communication failure is protracted, the onshore TO, where possible may consider the interconnection of established Power Islands as allowed for in the Local Joint Restoration Plan(s).
+Where voice communication failure is protracted, the TO, where possible may consider the interconnection of established Power Islands as allowed for in the Local Joint Restoration Plan(s) or Network Operators in the case of Distribution Restoration Zone Pans.

-The onshore TO must seek to inform NGESO as soon as reasonably practicable of all actions they have taken and the status of the restoration after communication is re-established.
+The TO must seek to inform NGESO as soon as reasonably practicable of all actions they have taken and the status of the restoration after communication is re-established.

-Black Start Training
+System Restoration Training

-NGESO shall carry out and make available appropriate and regular training for TO staff, to allow them to carry out their roles and responsibilities under a Black Start condition.
-The TO shall make available appropriately skilled personnel to complete the prescribed Black Start training.
+NGESO shall carry out and make available appropriate and regular training for TO staff, to allow them to carry out their roles and responsibilities under a System Restoration condition.
+The TO shall make available appropriately skilled personnel to complete the prescribed System Restoration training.
+Training and Assurance shall also be undertaken as provided for in Grid Code OC5.7 in particular OC5.7.4.
+In addition, training and regular exercises shall be undertaken in accordance with the requirements of OC9.4.7.6.2 of the Grid Code.

-Black Start Testing
+System Restoration Testing